-The biological mechanisms underpinning this autoimmune disease remain to be fully elucidated, but research points to a combination of genetics and environmental factors, such as exposure to pollutants, drugs, and microbial infections.
+The biological mechanisms underpinning this autoimmune disease are not entirely known, but research points to a combination of genetics and environmental factors, such as exposure to pollutants, drugs, and microbial infections.

 A number of genetic factors have been associated with AAV.
 The strongest association was observed for the major histocompatibility complex (MHC), a family of genes containing information to produce proteins with a key role in immune response.